Newly launched pet health startup Gallant wants you to bank your dog’s stem cells for $990 – TechCrunch

 What’s the benefit of banking your dog’s stem cells for life for roughly $1,000?

 According to Gallant, the veterinarians from its newly acquired business have treated hundreds of cats and dogs already with their own banked stem cells.
 Those treatments have helped dogs with illnesses including osteoarthritis, atopic dermatitis, torn ligaments and chronic dry eye.
-Each treatment has been demonstrated to be effective in early clinical trials and stem cell therapy is on the cutting edge of new scientific research.
+Each treatment has been demonstrated to be effective in early clinical trials, and stem cell therapy is on the cutting edge of new scientific research.

 With Gallant, pet owners opt in to having their animal’s stem cells collected during a routine spaying or neutering procedure.
 Hirschhorn says that roughly 1 million cats and dogs undergo those procedures every day, so there’s no shortage of potential customers.